Skip to content

 DecoratorExecution TimingWhen to Use

-@AfterInsert()After INSERT completesLogging, sending notifications
+@AfterInsert()After INSERT completesLogging, sending notifications, cache invalidation

-@AfterUpdate()After UPDATE completesRecording change history
+@AfterUpdate()After UPDATE completesRecording change history, triggering webhooks

 @AfterDelete()After DELETE completesCleaning up related resources, logging